osism/release/notes/3.0.0/NOTES.md

 * In the inventory reconciler the import into the NetBox was fixed
 * The image of patchman was changed to Ubuntu to fix problems when using libapt
 * In Patchman, Ubuntu 20.04 was added as a distribution
+* For Wallaby a missing backport for Fluentd has been added which now also adds the possibility to enable the watch timer for Wallaby.
+This solves issues with delivering logs from local Fluentd process to Elasticsearch.
+The Watch Timer is activated by default.
+This is not the case in the upstream of kolla-ansible.

 ## Infrastructure